Scales of Fr\'echet means and Karcher quasi-arithmetic means: Dual scales of means from convex analysis

-Now, consider the Riemannian center of mass of two points $A$ and $B$ on $(M,g)$ with coordinates $\theta(A)=\theta_1=a$ and $\theta(B)=\theta_2=b$, respectively.
+\begin{proof} Consider the Riemannian center of mass or Karcher mean~\cite{karcher2014riemannian} of two points $A$ and $B$ on $(M,g)$ with coordinates $\theta(A)=\theta_1=a$ and $\theta(B)=\theta_2=b$, respectively.
 The Riemannian center of mass is the least squares minimizer of the sum (or equivalently average) squared Riemannian distances:

 This minimization problem is equivalent to minimize the following energy function: